akanyaani/ranknet-tensorflow2.0/README.md

 ```

-Preprocessing and and creating the TF Records on MSLR Data
+Preprocessing and and creating the TF Records of MSLR Data

 ```
 >> python pre_process.py --data-dir data/path